Brackets in the Pontryagin algebras of manifolds: Construction of the intersection bibracket

 (the latter equality holds for all $\kk$).
 This construction extends to arbitrary 4-tuples of points in $\partial M$ by slightly pushing these points in the positive direction along $\partial M$ and proceeding as in Section~\ref{checkUpsilon---}.
 After an appropriate normalization, this yields a $0$-antisymmetric 0-graded bibracket of degree 0 in the groupoid algebra $A$.
 This bibracket is quasi-Poisson in an appropriate sense, cf$.$ \cite{AKsM,VdB,MT}.
 For $\star \in \partial M$, the restriction of this bibracket to the group algebra $A_\star= \kk[\pi_1(M,\star)]$ is the double bracket $\double{-}{-}^s$ studied in \cite[Section 7]{MT}.
 It is closely related to the homotopy intersection form in $\kk[\pi_1(M,\star)]$ introduced in \cite{Tu1}; see also \cite{KK2} for a similar operation.
 The associated Lie bracket $\langle-,-\rangle$ in $\check A_\star$ was first introduced by Goldman \cite{Go2}.

-Lemma \ref{bracketcategories} implies that for every integer $N\geq 1$, the above bibracket in $A$ induces a (quasi-Poisson) bracket in the associated representation algebra $\calC_N^+$.
+Lemma \ref{bracketcategories} implies that for every integer $N\geq 1$, the above bibracket in $A$ induces a bracket in the associated representation algebra $\calC_N^+$.
+This bracket is quasi-Poisson (and not Poisson), cf$.$ \cite{MT}.
 Note that $\calC^+_N$ is the coordinate algebra of the affine scheme (over $\kk$) that associates to any unital commutative algebra $B$ the set of groupoid homomorphisms $\pi_1(M,\partial M) \to \GL_{N}(B)$.
 Indeed, through linear extension of groupoid homomorphisms, the latter set may be identified with the set of linear functors from $ \calC$ to the category $\Mat_N(B)$ considered in Section~\ref{extenscat}.
 We conclude by applying \eqref{universality}.